wallarm/product-documentation/docs/2.14/waf-installation/nginx/dynamic-module-from-distr.md

 #### Request filtering mode

-By default, WAF node is in the status `off` and does not filter requests.
-Change the filtering mode within the NGINX settings to block requests by:
+By default, the WAF node is in the status `off` and does not analyze incoming requests.
+To enable requests analysis, please follow the steps:

 1. Open the file `/etc/nginx/conf.d/default.conf`:

     ```bash
     sudo vim /etc/nginx/conf.d/default.conf
     ```
-2. Add the line `wallarm_mode block;` to the `server` block:
+2. Add the line `wallarm_mode monitoring;` to the `https`, `server` or `location` block:

 ???
 "Example of the file `/etc/nginx/conf.d/default.conf`"